-Plug the WRPTR into an EU mains (220v AC) socket.
+Insert the battery/batteries and plug the WRPTR into an EU mains (220v AC) socket.
 Plugging in starts the discovery process from the WRPTR.

 When the discovery process succeeds, the keypad displays the FOUND REPEATER screen with the unique Repeater ID and the Signal Level.